-For example, a law professor instructing a class in the application of law to a particular, real situation is not engaged in the practice of law because she is not undertaking to provide advice or services for one or more clients as to their legal interests.
-An experienced industrial relations supervisor is not engaged in the practice of law when he advises his employer what he thinks the firm must do to comply with state or federal labor laws, because the employer does not reasonably expect it is receiving a professional legal opinion.
-See also the exception for Internal Counsel set forth in subsection (c)(6).
-Law clerks, paralegals, and summer associates are not practicing law where they do not engage in providing advice to clients or otherwise hold themselves out to the public as having authority or competence to practice law.
-Tax accountants, real estate agents, title company attorneys, securities advisors, pension consultants, and the like, who do not indicate they are providing legal advice or services based on competence and standing in the law are not engaged in the practice of law, because their relationship with the customer is not based on the reasonable expectation that learned and authorized professional legal advice is being given.
-Nor is it the practice of law under the rule for a person to draft an agreement or resolve a controversy in a business context, where there is no reasonable expectation that she is acting as a qualified or authorized attorney.
+For example, a law professor instructing a class in the application of law to a particular, real situation is not engaged in the practice of law because the professor is not undertaking to provide advice or services for one or more clients as to their legal interests.
+An experienced industrial relations supervisor is not engaged in the practice of law when advising the person's employer what the firm must do to comply with state or federal labor laws, because the employer does not reasonably expect it is receiving a professional legal opinion.
+Law clerks, paralegals and summer associates are not practicing law if they do not advise clients or otherwise hold themselves out to the public as having authority or competence to practice law.
+Tax accountants, real estate agents, title company personnel, financial advisors, pension consultants, claims adjusters, social workers, and the like who do not indicate they are providing legal services based on education, competence, and authority to practice law, are not engaged in the practice of law, because their relationship with the customer is not based on the reasonable expectation that learned and authorized professional legal services are being given.
+Nor is it the practice of law under Rule 49 for a person to draft an agreement or resolve a controversy in a business context, where no reasonable expectation exists that the person is acting as a qualified or authorized attorney.
+Consistent with the holding of Merrick v.
+American Securities & Trust Co., Rule 49 recognizes that one is not presumed to be practicing law when preparing a routine legal document incidental to a regular course of business as a non-attorney.
+See 107 F.2d 271, 274 (D.C.
+Cir.
+1939) (drawing a distinction between "drafting legal papers as a business and drafting legal papers pertinent to other business which the [organization] was authorized to carry on") (emphasis added).

-The rule is not intended to cover the provision of mediation or alternative dispute resolution ("ADR") services.
-This intent is expressed in the first sentence of the definition of the "practice of law" which requires the presence of 2 essential factors: The provision of legal advice or services and a client relationship of trust or reliance.
-ADR services are not given in circumstances where there is a client relationship of trust or reliance; and it is common practice for providers of ADR services explicitly to advise participants that they are not providing the services of legal counsel.
+Rule 49 is not intended to forbid a person from acting as a mediator, arbitrator, or other alternative dispute resolution provider.
+This intent is expressed in the first sentence of the definition of "practice law," which requires the presence of two essential factors: The provision of legal services and a client relationship of trust or reliance.
+Mediators and arbitrators ordinarily do not form a client relationship of trust or reliance, and it is common for providers of mediation and arbitration services to advise participants that they are not providing the services of legal counsel.